Josh5231/MySlackBot/README.md

 "get <Note-Lable>" or "retrive <Note-Lable>" or "grab <Note-Lable>" - Retrieve note from DB

 "delete <Note-Lable>" or "remove <Note-Lable>" - Delete note

+"add-to <Note-Lable>" or "append <Note-Lable>" - Add text into a note